-An online reference guide containing an overview of the proposed landscaping regulation changes and links to other useful tree planting and landscaping resources, such as a list of common tree species in Edmonton, available .
+An online reference guide has been created to provide an overview of the proposed landscaping regulation changes and links to other useful tree planting and landscaping resources, such as a list of common tree species in Edmonton.

 Information on tree care and maintenance is available on the Trees and Urban Forestry page.